AngleProtocol/angle-docs/governance/veANGLE/increasing-veANGLE.md

 However, other external factors, such as the total veANGLE supply or the pool liquidity might have changed.
 It could be that updating his boost will actually decrease it (see the [boost page details](boost.md#🖋️-details)).

-Because of that, Bob should actually use the calculator from the [DAO App](https://dao.angle.money) to make sure that he would meet the necessary veANGLE balance he needs for his deposit to increase his boost as he wants to.
+Because of that, Bob should actually use the calculator from the [App](https://app.angle.money/#/lock) to make sure that he would meet the necessary veANGLE balance he needs for his deposit to increase his boost as he wants to.

 #### Conclusion